CastleLabs/gmail2sms/functions.md

-# Comprehensive Documentation of the Email Monitoring and Notification Script
+# gmail2sms Documentaion
 This document provides an in-depth analysis and explanation of the Python script designed to monitor a Gmail inbox for unread emails and send notifications via Twilio SMS and/or Slack messages.
-The script is modular, allowing for easy maintenance and scalability.

 ---